-2. Check other connections, especially ground.
+- 2. Check other connections, especially ground. - 3.
 Try another op-amp within the LM324.

-Have your circuit checked by the TA and if it's OK, replace the IC with another.
+4. Have your circuit checked by the TA and if it's OK, replace the IC with another.
+The EE2210 kits get used by other students, some of whom may not be as careful as you are.
 ICs can be damaged, especially if the power is hooked up backwards.